B.Ed. in English as a Second Language Education

 Have you ever dreamed of traveling the world using your command of the English language as a way to support yourself?
-As a licensed teacher of English as a second language, you can pursue more career opportunities and a higher salary than you might with only a bachelor’s degree.
-Your degree can be valuable locally, nationally, and abroad.
-In fact, 22% of United States children between the ages of 5 and 17 do not speak English at home.*
+As a licensed teacher of English as a second language, you can potentially pursue a wide variety of career opportunities locally, nationally, and abroad.

 Upon successful completion of Liberty University’s Virginia state-approved Bachelor of Education program, you may apply for your teaching license in another state through reciprocity, which may or may not result in additional requirements based on your state’s Department of Education regulations.